codeguy/php-the-right-way/_posts/05-06-01-Internationalization-and-Localization.md

     - The only disadvantage: if you need to change the actual text, you would need to replace the same `msgid` across several language files.

 2. _`msgid` as a unique, structured key_.
 It would describe the sentence role in the application in a structured way, including the template or part where the string is located instead of its content.
     - it's a great way to have the code organized, separating the text content from the template logic.
     - however, that could bring problems to the translator that would miss the context.
 A source language file would be needed as a basis for other translations.
 Example: the developer would ideally have an `en.po` file, that translators would read to understand what to write in `fr.po` for instance.
-    - missing translations would display meaningless keys on screen (`TOP_MENU_WELCOME` instead of `Hello there, User!` on the said untranslated French page).
+    - missing translations would display meaningless keys on screen (`top_menu.welcome` instead of `Hello there, User!` on the said untranslated French page).
 That's good it as would force translation to be complete before publishing - but bad as translation issues would be really awful in the interface.
+Some libraries, though, include an option to specify a given language as "fallback", having a similar behavior as the other approach.

 The [Gettext manual][manual] favors the first approach, as in general it's easier for translators and users in case of trouble.
 That's how we will be working here as well.
+However, the [Symfony documentation][symfony-keys] favors keyword-based translation, to allow for independent changes of all translations without affecting templates as well.

 ### Everyday usage
 In a common application, you would use some Gettext functions while writing static text in your pages.
 Those sentences